raycharius/clean-redirect/README.md

 ### :space_invader: &nbsp; Usage

+Clean Redirect exposes a single middleware function that accepts multiple options, some of which are used to configure the redirect logic, others which are used to govern the behavior of the middleware.

+Those options are as follows:

 | Option              | Type     | Required | Description                                                                                                                                                                                                       |
 |---------------------|----------|----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | forceHttps          | Boolean  | No       | Redirects non-secure HTTP requests to HTTPS.
 Defaults to `false`.                                                                                                                                                 |